miklevin/MikeLev.in/_posts/2024-12-06-testing-chatgpt-o1-release.md

 - It verifies `state` retrieval works, safely and visibly.
 - If it runs without error, you have a stable, testable improvement to commit with a clear message (e.g., "Display pipeline current_step on card2 page").

+---

+## Can o1 Add a Pico CSS Menu?

+> Alright, we banked one tiny win.
+Now let's add something new from a framework
+> that's not Bootstrap or Tailwind.
+The objective here is to add something new
+> and slim within an existing framework without going off the rails.

-Okay, I've done that and here's my new card2 method:
+**Me**: Okay, I've done that and here's my new card2 method:

 ```python
     async def card2(self, request):